 Ravens Road taken at the time Oswald lived there

 In his later years Oswald lived at 14 Ravens Road and eventually died there at the grand age of 90 in 1954.
 By virtue of his work in our schools, for football in the town and on the council he contributed much to Shoreham and Shoreham folk.
 His trademark period moustache tends to give him a comical appearance but he was a much loved and respected character by all that knew him.

-Oswald Ball, a triplet of three studies of him
+Oswald Ball, a triplet of photos

 Oswald aged 30 – detail from Marlipins Collection photo 02.3251

 Triplet of Studies - Detail from (left to right) W9gna in the Winton Collection, 89.707 in the Marlipins Collection and W9gr in the Winton Collection

 Arthur Eade was born in 1846 at Thorpe Bay in Essex and arrived in Shoreham during the 1860’s.
 In 1864 he married Mary Payne Ratcliffe, born 1835 from the long-standing seafaring family of Shoreham.
 They opened their first grocery store at 6/8 High Street near the junction with East Street and lived there above the shop.
 Four further premises ultimately resulted bearing the family business name of A. Eade and Son at 33 Brunswick Road, 73 New Road, 16 Ferry Road and a bakery at 8 East Street.